-John the Apostle wrote about a deadly sin that was beyond prayer (I Jn.5:16).
-Now, is America not beyond prayer but beyond asking God to bless it?
-“Let us reason together,” so said the Lord (Isa.1:18).
+John the Apostle wrote about a deadly sin that was beyond prayer (I John 5:16).
+Now, is America not beyond prayer, but beyond asking God to bless it?
+“Let us reason together,” so said the Lord (Isaiah 1:18).
 “You have outlawed my laws and denied my existence.
 You refuse to admit your guilt and sin.
 You have dug your own pit and fell into it.
 Now you have the audacity to ask me to bail you out.
 I sent you my Son to bail you out but you keep on rejecting him.
 You chose to live outside his sphere and thus removed yourself from my jurisdiction.
-My Son has informed you that what you are doing pleases the devil but not me (Jn.8; 42-47).”
+My Son has informed you that what you are doing pleases the devil but not me (John 8:42-47).”

 You have placed me in an impossible dilemma.
 I can only pray that America repents, pays for her sins and returns to the God of the Bible.
 God has not closed the door.
-He wants to comfort the nation but it must deal with her guilt and sin (Isa.40:1-2).
+God wants to comfort the nation, but the nation must deal with her guilt and sin (Isaiah 40:1-2).
 The nation is very much like an individual.
 Anyone that repents and acknowledges God, Christ will bail out.
 The reason why America still has a glimmer of hope is because there are many Christians praying that believe in and abide by the life and words of Christ.
-Our hope is not in any of the political aspirants or in the political correct lawmakers but in the Christian principles of justice tempered with mercy that endorse parity.
+Our hope is not in any of the political aspirants or in the political correct lawmakers, but in the Christian principles of justice tempered with mercy that endorse parity.
 Until we learn to love our neighbor we shall never love ourselves nor shall we please God.
 Our political election process does not even know what the word love means.
 Whom do we want God to bless?